4 Reasons Every Online Retailer Needs PIM

 You need to.

-As a result, the balance between in-store and online purchases is at a tipping point.
-With in-store sales dwindling, your online platform needs to become your shop window, your product display, your service assistant, your impulse/add-on sales opportunities, and your checkout.
+The balance between in-store and online purchases is at a tipping point.
+With the majority of shoppers now preferring an omnichannel shopping experience, your online platform needs to become your shop window, your product display, your service assistant, your impulse/add-on sales opportunities, and your checkout.

 And the only way to do that successfully is with data.